 doesn’t translate as [I am actually at the bakery, I’m going to take a hazardous pain.]

 Did you know?
-“False friends” were named so because French linguists originally coined them as “false friend of translators” due to their misleading nature.
+“False friends” were named because French linguists originally coined them as “false friend of translators” due to their misleading nature.

 Differences in the use of gender between French and English